spookyGh0st/beatwalls/docs/guide/README.md

 __Beatwalls__ is a program designed to make wallmaps with thousands of wall possible.
 It tries to make them __easy and fast__ to create and change.
+It is not however the tool if you are looking for spelling, 3d modelling or animations.
+For that check out [Nyri0s scripts](https://github.com/Nyrio/beat-saber-mapping-scripts/tree/7456bedb00371914ed27e28ebc3cf28f0b4b42e5)

-Before we start, I want to thank Bloodcloak, who put up with my spelling and helped me write this documentary.
+While i have your full attention, I want to thank these people:
+- Bloodcloak, who put up with my spelling and helped me write this documentary.
+- Aero, who wrote Noodle Extensions and
+- CheckThePan and nyri0, who helped me with a lot of math
+- Reaxt and CyanSnow who showed us what can be possible with modcharts

 ## Installation